-Table 32.
-VAP Advanced
+Table 34.
+VAP Advanced Settings

 Field Description Inactivity Timer Not supported.
 The value is always 300 seconds.
 Duplicate AUTH Received Controls how the access point responds when it receives authentication requests from wireless clients that has been already authenticated.
 Note To use this feature, the IEEE802.11w (MFP) field must be set to "Disabled."
-See "WPA Personal (Pre-Shared Key)" on page 112.
-The options are listed here: Disconnect: The access point responds to duplicate authentication requests by sending deauthentications and disconnecting the clients.
-This is the default setting.
-Ignore: The access point responds to duplicate authentication requests by authenticating the clients again.
+See "WPA Personal (Pre-Shared Key)" on page 121.
+The options are listed here: - Disconnect: The access point responds to duplicate authentication requests by sending deauthentications and disconnecting the clients.
+This is the default setting. - Ignore: The access point responds to duplicate authentication requests by authenticating the clients again.
 Association Advertisement Controls whether the access point informs other access points of newly associated clients, over the wired network.
 When the access point associates new clients, it can inform the access points to which the clients were previously connected of the change.
 This enables access points to update their lists of associated clients more quickly.
 The options are listed here: - Disabled: The access point does not inform other access points of newly associated clients.
 This is the default setting. - Enabled: The access point does inform other access points of new clients.
 Other access points on the same subnet must have Association Advertisement enabled to function this feature.

-Table 32.
-VAP Advanced (Continued)
+Table 34.
+VAP Advanced Settings (Continued)

 Field Description Proxy ARP Proxy ARP allows the access point to respond to Address Resolution Protocol (ARP) queries for the target IP address that is not on that network.
 The options are: - Enabled: Proxy ARP is enabled. - Disabled: Proxy ARP is disabled.
 This is the default setting.
 Note Proxy ARP is functional only when the access point is installed as standalone.
 DTIM Period Controls the delivery traffic indication map (DTIM) period.
 This specifies the number of beacons an access point transmits before transmitting any buffered broadcast or multicast packets.
 This allows wireless clients that are in the Sleep Mode to wake up prior to receiving the packets.
 The range is 1 to 255 beacons.
 The default is 1 beacon.
-Specify the number of DTIM Period from 1 to 5. - When the number is higher, the energy saving is more efficacious though the response becomes slow. - When the number is lower, the energy saving is less efficacious though the response becomesquick.
-Client Isolation Enable or disable Client Isolation.
-The options are: - Disabled: Disable Client Isolation.
-The access point allows wireless clients to communicate with other clients in the same VAP or different VAPs, and with the wired LAN.
-This is the default setting. - Within VAP: enables Client Isolation.
-Devices connected to the same VAP are prevented from communicating with each other, thus effectively isolating them.
-This feature is often utilized in public or guest Wi-Fi networks to safeguard the privacy and security of individual users. - Within AP: enables Client Isolation.
-The access point will not allow wireless clients to communicate with other clients on the same or other VAPs.
+Specify the number of DTIM Period from 1 to 5. - When the number is higher, the energy saving is more efficacious though the response becomes slow. - When the number is lower, the energy saving is less efficacious though the response becomes quick.

-Table 32.
-VAP Advanced (Continued)
+Table 34.
+VAP Advanced Settings (Continued)